 With nearly all consumers using the internet to find local business and with the rise of popularity in eCommerce, it’s a huge mistake not to have a website for your freelance business.

-It may sound difficult to create a website, but there are several website builders (including Gator Builder) on the market that will help you design a beautiful, mobile-responsive, dream of a website up in less than a day.
+It may sound difficult to create a website, but there are several website builders (including the Gator Website Builder) on the market that will help you design a beautiful, mobile-responsive, absolute dream of a website up in less than a day.

-If you do have a website but are missing key pieces of information (contact information, email address, online store, etc.), it’s not too late to update your website.
+If you do have a website but are missing key pieces of information (contact page, email address, online store, etc.), it’s not too late to update your website.